kubeshark/docs/src/pages/en/integration_actions.md

 ## Forensics

-Forensics generation can be triggered programmatically using Network Hooks and/or Jobs.
+Forensics generation can be triggered programmatically using hooks and/or Jobs.

 The following forensic types are available:
 - PCAPs
 - Identity-IP resolution history
 - DNS log
+- User-generated files

 For example, if suspicious outbound traffic is detected, capture the past 3 hours of traffic in a certain namespace into a PCAP and upload to AWS S3.